 Travel tips for these areas:

-Siesta is a common tradition practiced in these areas, which means that many of the restaurants and shops are closed between 1/2pm until 5pm.
+Siesta is a common tradition practised in these areas, which means that many of the restaurants and shops are closed from 1/2 pm until 5 pm.
 Plan accordingly if you wish to visit one of these places for lunch.

-I can recommend the Olive Tree Hostel as a cheap accomodation option.
+I can recommend the Olive Tree Hostel as a cheap accommodation option.